 - Dynamic images: don’t just show one boring angle

-- Variations: are there distinctions between products beyond just colour and size?
+- Variations: are there distinctions between products beyond just color and size?

 - Video: tell a story, highlight the production process, or entertain the visitor